barborico/recipes/Dessert/Pumpkin Chocolate Chip Muffins.md

 2. Mix together the flour, spices, baking soda, and salt.
 3. In a separate (larger) bowl, beat the eggs with the sugar, butter, and vanilla until smooth.
 Then slowly stir in the flour mixture.
 Finally, add the pumpkin and chocolate chips.
 4. Line a muffin tray or spray it with oil.
 (If you're doing multiple batches, spray between each.)
 Fill each cup about 3/4 full with the batter.
-5. Bake the muffins until a toothpick comes out clean, about 15-20 minutes (varies depending on the muffin size).
+5. Bake the muffins until a toothpick comes out clean, about 15 minutes (varies depending on the muffin size).
 6. Place all muffins not to be eaten immediately in a zip-lock bag while they are still warm.
 This will keep the muffins delightfully moist.

 ## Variations

+Go nuts and add chopped pecans.

 ## References